 Can stem cells help improve heart muscle in patients with congestive heart failure?

+The use of stem cells in the treatment of heart failure cases is currently being investigated.
 Cardiovascular disease is the # 1 killer in the United States accounting for one third of all deaths.
 Heart disease kills more people than cancer, HIV, diabetes or trauma.
 Many advances in medical and surgical treatment of heart disease have contributed to a growing number of patients in their 70s and 80s with congestive heart failure.
 An estimated 1% of the Western world has congestive heart failure, including over 5 million Americans with an additional 550,000 new cases each year.
 Patients with advanced heart failure who require hospitalization, have a 50% mortality within the first five years.

 The treatment of congestive heart failure